Illustration of a yellow heart surrounded by sparks. Used as a decorative design element.

 You're Still You – And We're Here

 If you're worried about yourself or someone you love, please reach out.
-Making sense of memory changes isn't something anyone should have to figure out alone – we can help you navigate this journey together.
+Making sense of memory changes isn't something you should have to figure out alone – and we can help.

 Want to continue the conversation?